sborquez/tasks/README.md

    ```
    This command will build the **API Server** Docker image and push it to Google Container Registry.
 It will also deploy the API server to **Cloud Run Service**.

-3. Build base images for workflows tasks:
+3. Build base images for tasks:

    ```bash
    make build-and-push-task-core
    ```

-   This command will build the Docker images for the workflows tasks (`tasks-core`) and push them to Google Container Registry.
+   This command will build the Docker images for the tasks (`tasks-core`) and push them to Google Container Registry.
 These images (`cpu` and `gpu`) will be used to build the specific tasks images.

 4. Build and push the Docker image for a task, repeating this step for each task that you want to deploy: